Indian meal moth infestation

 The Indian Meal moth is known to be the one doing most harm from all stored product moths.
 It infests homes, warehouses, mills, restaurants, grocery stores, pet stores, seeds stores, etc… The damage caused by this pest id from the webbing of the food particles from the silken thread that the larvae spin while crawling and feeding.
 This makes the infested products unsuitable for consumption.

-Indian meal moth treatment and control
+Indian meal moth control

 The general best practice for prevention of Indian Meal moth infestation is to make sure that no grain products are stored for long periods of time or of they are, then regular checks should be performed to ensure there are no signs of infestation in or around them.
 For businesses dealing with stored grains it is important that they regularly check the stored products as the Indian Meal moth may feed and reproduce in the grain residue, which allows it to freely infest any newly stored grain product.
 This pest can decrease the value of the grain or make it completely unsuitable for purpose, which could cause significant losses to the business.